Learn what it means to be a “freethinker.” See why the world needs more people who can do this and how you can become one.

 6) Analyze the data and develop conclusions

-These six steps lead to conclusions which either confirm or refute the hypothesis.
+These six steps lead to conclusions that either confirm or refute the hypothesis.
 Both of these provide data, which leads to more questions.
 The ability to make accurate observations is also essential for personal development.
 A skeptical mindset provides the foundation to learn other critical skills.
 Any person or organization supporting the use of the scientific method is freethinker friendly approved.

 Although procedures vary from one field of inquiry to another, they share the same features of the process above.
 Here’s a suite of three methods to help you discern the facts from the fiction.